ljfranklin/k8s-pi/README.md

 For some services we'd like to access them from the office or when traveling.
-For example, pointing my VPN client to `vpn.cats-are-cool.com:1194` should route the traffic to my home modem's public IP address, which passes the traffic to my router, which has a port forwarding rule to directly traffic on port `1194` to the MetalLB address `192.168.1.200`, which finally routes traffic into one of the VPN pods.
+For example, pointing my VPN client to `vpn.cats-are-cool.com:1194` should route the traffic to my home modem's public IP address, which passes the traffic to my router, which has a port forwarding rule to direct traffic on port `1194` to the MetalLB address `192.168.1.200`, which finally routes traffic into one of the VPN pods.
 Let's dive into the steps to make this happen automatically.

 #### Managing DNS records

-For this setup, we'd like a single wildcard DNS record which resolves to our modem's public IP.
+For this setup, we'd like a single [wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record) which resolves to our modem's public IP.
 This guide uses [CloudFlare](https://www.cloudflare.com/) as the DNS provider, but other providers should follow similar steps.
 We'd start by looking up our modem's public IP (hint: google "what's my ip").